Vinodh-Machireddy/ml/FLOW.md

 **What is Classification Layer/Head:**
 At the end of every model, there is a final layer that gives predictions.
 Its job is to take all the features the earlier layers have extracted and map them to output classes.

-**as a Senior MLOps Engineer.** My responsibility starts from the point where we need to productionize that model.
-That means — how do we take this model from a Jupyter notebook, build a proper training pipeline around it, package it, deploy it to production, serve it in real time, monitor it, and retrain it.

-**Data ingestion from Vehical to s3**
-The raw telemetry data lands in S3 via the ingestion pipeline from platform engineering teams.
-Now the data science team pull this raw data from s3, did their EDA, cleaned it, and future engineering steps and pushes the processed training dataset back into S3 as **Parquet files. i.e train.parquet**.
-> so, s3 contains raw data, processed data, model artifacts, etc...

 ### I received three essentially things from Data Scientists
 - A monolithic Jupyter notebook — with the full training code, preprocessing logic, feature engineering, model training, and evaluation.  (the original experiment)